People who use our mental health services tell us they want more options for support when they are in crisis.

 We will also significantly increase the number of people from voluntary and community organisations working in Lambeth, including the number of people who have experienced mental health issues themselves.
 You have told us that dealing with those who may have been through similar things can be very helpful.

-The short-term support service, SPA and mobile response unit will be available from 2 September 2019.
+The crisis outreach service and short-term support service will be available from November 2019.

 More services will follow later in 2019.